bobharner/tapestry5-hotel-booking/README.md

     mvn jetty:run

-or you can deploy it to the servlet container of your choice.
+or you can do `mvn package` and deploy the resulting war file to the servlet container of your choice.

 The following are two built-in accounts (usernames / passwords) that you can use to log into the app, or you can create another account by registering with